Skip to main content

 Webhook

-Receive and validate webhook requests from Microsoft Dynamics for webhooks you configure.
+Receive and validate webhook requests from Microsoft Dynamics 365 for manually configured webhook subscriptions.

 Actions